rybafish/rybafish.github.io/index.md

 {% include youtube.html id="7dm4MtOXavc" %}

 ### Download
-No installation required, just unzip it wherever you are planning to use it.
+No installation required, just unzip wherever you intend to run it.

 **Windows 10**